dh-199-the-shape-of-roman-history/dh-199-the-shape-of-roman-history.github.io/index.md

 ### Triumphators
 The number of Romans that held the office title of Triumphator every 25 years.<br>
   <a href="http://bl.ocks.org/diannepeng/raw/7e404a8bffd613757ec835139406daf5/">Triumphators per 25 Years</a> <br>
+The highest office obtained by distinguished Triumphators. <br>
+  <a href="https://bl.ocks.org/Kyle-Fernando/raw/e7459ea6b9c03a26d5483afc6bbbde00/">Highest Office of Triumphators</a> <br>
 ### Censors
 The number of Censors that died in each 25 year period. <br>
   <a href="http://bl.ocks.org/kaylynnguyen/raw/5f2373122ff2e83c88a11f46ed6e8ea8/">Censors that died per 25 Years</a> <br>